tess-vu/south-africa-healthcare/README.md

 Input Zone: 2011 SAL geometries
 Input Class: 2023 Ward Geometries

-Output: EA_CODE (Sal ID), WardID, AREA (of SAL), Percenatage (Of SAL within Ward)

 This table identifies the ward(s) that each SAL encompasses, the percentage of the area of the ward that the SAL takes up, and the area.
 | EA_CODE        |  WardID        |AREA           | Percentage|
 |----------------|----------------|----------------|----------|
 | 50310001      | 52103001         | 6967088.20     | 99.99|